MycroftAI/documentation/_drafts/Precise.md

 To install Precise instead of PocketSphinx as your **Wake Word**, Speak to your **Device**:

-`hey mycroft, set the Listener to precise`
+> `Hey Mycroft, set the Listener to Precise`

 Mycroft will respond

-`Downloading the new listener, this will take a bit and you won't be able to use me until it completes.
-Give me a minute before attempting to activate me again. `
+`"Downloading the new listener, this will take a bit and you won't be able to use me until it completes.
+Give me a minute before attempting to activate me again."`

 _NOTE: As Precise is installing, it will download a 40Mb file to your **Device**.
 During this initial download period, your **Device** will not be able to respond to a **Wake Word**._

+## How do I change the **Wake Word Listener** back to PocketSphinx

+To change the **Wake Word Listener** back to PocketSphinx if it has been set to Precise, Speak:

+> Hey Mycroft, set the Listener to default

+or

+> Hey Mycroft, set the listener to PocketSphinx

+Mycroft will respond

+`"I've set the Listener to PocketSphinx"`

 ## How do I tell which **Wake Word Listener** my Mycroft **Device** is using?

 To find out which **Wake Word Listener** is active for the Mycroft **Device** you are using, simply Speak:

-`hey Mycroft, what is the listener`
+> Hey Mycroft, what is the Listener?

 or

-`hey Mycroft, tell me what listener you are using`
+> Hey Mycroft, tell me what Listener you are using

 If you are using Precise, Mycroft will respond:

-`The current listener is Precise`
+`"The current Listener is Precise"`

 ## What's the difference between PocketSphinx and Precise?